mmawlawi/mmawlawi/README.md

 # Hello, I'm Maher Mawlawi

-I am a senior computer science student at the Lebanese American University (LAU) in jbeil
+I am a Data engineer at Areeba.
+I graduated wi5h a degree in computer science from the Lebanese American University (LAU) in jbeil

 ## Languages